Fantastic-4-projects/backend-pawtner/API_Documentation.md

 ## Bookings (`/api/bookings`)

 ### `POST /api/bookings`
-Creates a new service booking.
+Creates a new service booking, including calculation of delivery fee based on user and business location.
+Returns a `snap_token` for payment.
 - **Roles Permitted**: `CUSTOMER`

 **Request Body (`application/json`)**